If weather hampers a window or two, and it happened while we were cleaning, we will return upon your request to re-do that window.

-IF there was even a remote degree of truth to this, unless you lived in Arizona or Nevada, you would never have your windows cleaned!
+IF there was even a remote degree of truth to this, unless you lived in Arizona or Nevada, you would never have your glass cleaned!

 Rain hitting dirty screens, dirty frames, and/or dirty sills causes windows to become dirty.
 Thats what collects dirt.